dlavelle7/connect_five/README.md

 A subsequent new game requires the server to be restarted.

+Clients are considered "connected" after they has entered an appropriate name.

 ## Testing

 Pytest was chosen as the test runner.
 The unit tests themselves are written